 This alphabet book explores the lore and history behind our Thanksgiving holiday, one letter at a time.

-These village people (Indian and Pilgrims) can be made out of your recycled cardboard tubes stash!
+These village people (Native Americans and Pilgrims) can be made out of your recycled cardboard tubes stash!
 Make an adorable craft while going green!

 Save your old cereal boxes, so that you can make these adorable recycled turkeys.

 The whimsical art and simple rhymes found in this board book will help reinforce gratitude in even the youngest children.

 Wrap up your Thanksgiving learning by making this adorable keepsake.
 You might want to make extra handprint turkeys to share with extended family.